-Memorial Tournament Past Winners & Results By Year
+Memorial Tournament Past Winners and Results By Year

 The PGA Tour does a very good job of involving legends of the past in present-day golf.
 The best players over 50 in the world strut their stuff on the PGA Tour Champions and the very biggest names get to host their own tournaments.
 Jack Nicklaus is one such golfing star who gets to host a PGA Tour event in the form of the Memorial Tournament.